gvwilson/thirdbit/src/fiction/iffy/index.md

 scraped some dried blood out of her nostril, and stuck her finger in one of the drill holes.
-The rock thought for a second and then opened with a faint click to reveal a space the size of the toilet stall on the *Guinevere*.
+The rock thought for a second and then opened with a faint click to reveal a space the size of the *Guinevere*'s pilot house.
 A wraparound shelf held tools, a rifle connected to a flimsy jumpsuit, and a medical kit.
 The center of the floor was taken up by a circular hatch.

 She grinned at Edson.
-"Welcome to my secret lair."
+"Welcome to *my* secret lair."

 Whatever he might have said in reply was cut off by a low rumble.
 She whirled around and froze as a white-furred head lifted off the snow three strides away.